thrombe/hyprkool/README.md

 - an optional daemon for stateful commands

 # Limitations
-- hyprland plugins can not yet control animation directionality
+- hyprland IPC plugins can not yet control animation directionality

 # Installation
 ## Cargo